annemarieallen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-The biggest difference is that .map returns a new array that has been transformed.
+The biggest difference is that .map returns an altered array (same length, different items) – it is essentially a new array generator, while .forEach mutates the original array.

 2. What is the difference between a function and a method?

+A method is a function.
+A method is a function that lives inside of an object.

 3. What is closure?

+Closure is a way to create an indirect link to a variable so we can alter it in very specific, constrained ways.

 4. Describe the four rules of the 'this' keyword.

+1) global binding – "this" will refer to the object
+2) implicit binding – "this" refers to the object before the dot
+3) new binding – "this" refers to the instance of the object created and returned by the contructor function
+4) explicit binding – "this" is explicitly defined

 5. Why do we need super() in an extended class?

+we need super to access and call functions on an object's parent

 ## Project Set up